suborbital/docs/website/docs/atmo/runnable-api/logging.md

 # Structured logging

 Your Runnable code can log to Atmo's structured output using the logging methods.

-For Rust, these methods are available under the `log` module, for example `log::info()`.
-For Swift, they are prefixed with `Log`, for example `Suborbital.LogInfo()` For TypeScript/AssemblyScript, they are prefixed with `log`, for example `import { logInfo } from '@suborbital/suborbital'`
+For Rust, these methods are available under the `log` module.

+Example: `log::info()`.

+For Swift, they are prefixed with `Log`.

+Example: `Suborbital.LogInfo()`

+For TypeScript/AssemblyScript they are prefixed with `log`.

+Example: `import { logInfo } from '@suborbital/suborbital'`

 The following namespace methods are available: